Mobile–Tensaw River Delta

-The delta's northernmost point is the confluence of the Tombigbee and Alabama rivers and follows a southerly direction that ultimately opens into the head of Mobile Bay through the Mobile, Tensaw, Apalachee, Middle, Blakeley, and Spanish rivers near the Battleship Parkway.
-It is contained within sections of Baldwin, Clarke, Mobile, Monroe, and Washington counties.
+The delta's northernmost point is the confluence of the Tombigbee and Alabama Rivers and follows a southerly direction that ultimately opens into the head of Mobile Bay through the Mobile, Tensaw, Apalachee, Middle, Blakeley, and Spanish Rivers near the Battleship Parkway.
+It is contained within sections of Baldwin, Clarke, Mobile, Monroe, and Washington Counties.

 Environment and ecology

-The Mobile–Tensaw delta is ecologically important and includes a wide variety of habitats, including mesic flood plains, cypress-gum swamps, tidal brackish water marshes, bottomland forests and submersed grass beds.
-As one of the most biologically diverse regions in both Alabama and the United States, it is home to 126 species of fish, 46 mammals, 69 reptiles, 30 amphibians, and at least 300 species of bird, including more than 110 which nest in the region.
+The Mobile–Tensaw delta is ecologically important and includes a wide variety of habitats, including mesic flood plains, cypress-gum swamps, tidal brackish water marshes, bottomland forests, and submersed grass beds.
+As one of the most biologically diverse regions in both Alabama and the United States, it is home to 126 fish, 46 mammal, 69 reptile, 30 amphibian, and at least 300 bird species, including more than 110 of which nest in the region.
 The delta's considerable biodiversity has led to it being described as an "American Amazon" by naturalist E. O. Wilson.
 Margaret Renkl has written about the delta and its vulnerability to coal ash pollution from the James M. Barry Electric Generating Plant upstream along the Mobile River.

 Natural history

-The delta lies in a river valley which began forming several million years ago.
-Many separate inland streams joined as they flowed southward across land which was once covered by the Gulf of Mexico.
-By the end of the last major ice age (approximately 18,000 years ago), when the sea level was much lower and Alabama's coastline was about 60 mi south of its present location, the waterways of the delta valley extended much farther than their current-day southern termination at the head of Mobile Bay.
+The delta lies in a river valley that began forming several million years ago.
+Many separate inland streams joined as they flowed southward across land, which was once covered by the Gulf of Mexico.
+By the end of the last major ice age (around 18,000 years ago), when the sea level was much lower and Alabama's coastline was about 60 mi south of its present location, the waterways of the delta valley extended much farther than their current-day southern termination at the head of Mobile Bay.
 As the ice age ended and global temperatures increased, sea levels began to rise again to their present-day level.